 Can or should athletes wear face masks when training or competing?
 Sports Performance Bulletin looks at some brand new research on how face mask use affects exercise capacity

-Although recommendations and regulations across the globe vary country by country, face mask use to reduce the spread of Covid-19 is becoming an increasingly popular strategy, which now affects tens of millions of people.
-With the recent scientific findings that the virus responsible (SARS-Cov-2) is spread not only via droplets but by airborne transmission too(1), and that exposure to the virus may not confer future immunity (due to a rapid decline in antibody levels over a relatively short timescale)(2), it seems likely that mask use will become ever more widespread over the months ahead.
+Although recommendations and regulations across the globe vary country by country, face mask use to reduce the spread of Covid-19 has become a popular strategy, which now affects tens of millions of people.
+With the recent scientific findings that the virus responsible (SARS-Cov-2) is spread not only via droplets but by airborne transmission too(1), and that exposure to the virus may not confer future immunity (due to a rapid decline in antibody levels over a relatively short timescale)(2), it seems likely that the debate over mask use will continue for some considerable period of time.

 Face mask facts